 These are highlights, so do check out the rest of our site for additional materials!
 Let us know if you know of other helpful resources that we should include!
 Our contact info is here.

 P.S.
 West Seattle Be Prepared members often do outreach at upcoming community events.
 Check out our event calendar for details, then stop by our booth/table to pick up printed copies of the items mentioned above.
-We usually have an assortment of coloring books, as well as stickers for kids; and, you (grown-ups) can pick up wallet cards, HELP/OK signs and emergency communication hub maps!
+We usually have an assortment of coloring books, as well as stickers for kids; and, you (grown-ups) can pick up out-of-area contact wallet cards, HELP/OK signs and emergency communication hub maps!